semgrep/semgrep-docs/docs/semgrep-app/editor.md

 ## Sharing a rule and setting a rule’s visibility

 Upon saving, a rule’s visibility is **unlisted** by default.
-This rule can be shared with anyone through an identifier, even to non-Semgrep App users.
+This rule can be shared with anyone through an identifier, even to non-Semgrep Cloud Platform users.

 A rule can be saved as a **private rule**, which is visible only to members within an organization.
 You can still share a private rule, but only members of the organization can see it.
 Private rules are a **Team/Enterprise tier feature**.